uziins/sqlython/README.md

 ```

 It will automatically create a connection to the database using the environment variables.
-Alternatively, you can manually create a connection:
+Alternatively, you can manually create a connection using the `DatabaseConnection` class.
+Just call the `initialize()` in the main file of your project.

 ```python
 from sqlython.connection import DatabaseConnection